Equidistribution of rational subspaces and their shapes: The dynamical version of the theorem in codimension 2

-In the following, we prove Theorem~\ref{thm:jointwithshapes} for the case $k =2 $ and $n-k \geq 3$ (i.e.~$n \geq 5$); the case $n-k =2$, $k \geq 3$ is completely analogous and can be deduced by passing to the orthogonal complement.
+In the following, we prove the analogue of Theorem~\ref{thm:dyn-simplyconnected} for the case $k =2 $ and $n-k \geq 3$ (i.e.~$n \geq 5$) ignoring the unipotent radical (cf.~Remark~\ref{rem:gridsIlya}); the case $n-k =2$, $k \geq 3$ is completely analogous and can be deduced by passing to the orthogonal complement.
 Contrary to cases treated in \S\ref{sec:dimatleast4}, the groups whose dynamics we use are not semisimple and have non-trivial central torus (see also Remark~\ref{rem:congcond}).